-18.3 REQUIREMENTS, LIMITATIONS, CONDITIONS:
+18.3 Requirements, Limitations, Conditions

-- 1. All Accessory Dwelling Units, attached or detached, shall comply with the following standards: - A. An ADU shall require a Special Exception approval from the Canterbury Zoning Board of Adjustment and Select Board approval for a Residential Building Application.
-RSA 674:72,I. - B. An accessory dwelling unit shall have no more than 1,000 square feet of gross floor area, and be smaller than the principal dwelling, and contain no more than two bedrooms in addition to kitchen and bathroom facilities.
-Gross floor area shall mean the sum of the several floors (including basements) of the ADU measured from the exterior walls, but not including interior parking or loading space for motor vehicles or any space where the floor to ceiling height is less than six feet. - C. An ADU shall contain fully self-sufficient living quarters, consisting of adequate sleeping, eating cooking, and sanitation accommodations. - D. One ADU is permitted per lot, provided the lot is an existing legal lot of record. - E. Either the primary single family unit or the accessory dwelling unit must be owner occupied. - F. Adequate off street parking must be provided. - G. An accessory dwelling unit shall meet all setbacks, height, lot coverage, zoning, fire, building codes, sanitary requirements, and maximum occupancy per bedroom applicable to a single family dwelling and shall require a certificate of occupancy.
-The ADU shall not increase any nonconforming aspect of any existing structure. - H. The applicant for a permit to construct an accessory dwelling unit shall make adequate provisions for water supply and sewage disposal for the accessory dwelling unit in accordance with RSA 485:A38, but separate systems shall not be required for the principal and accessory dwelling units.
-RSA 674:72, V. - I. Accessory dwelling units associated with multiple singlefamily dwellings attached to each other, such as townhouses, and with manufactured housing as defined in RSA 674:31, are prohibited.
-Subsequent condominium conveyance of any accessory dwelling unit separate from that of the principal dwelling unit are prohibited, notwithstanding the provisions of RSA 356-B:5.
+- 1. All Accessory Dwelling Units, attached or detached, shall comply with the following standards: - A. An Accessory Dwelling Unit shall have no more than 1,000 square feet of gross floor area, and contain no more than two bedrooms in addition to kitchen and bathroom facilities.
+Gross floor area shall mean the sum of the several floors (including basements) of the ADU measured from the exterior walls, but not including interior parking or loading space for motor vehicles or any space where the floor to ceiling height is less than six feet.

-- J. An ADU may be considered a unit of workforce housing for purposes of satisfying the municipality's obligation under RSA 674:59 if the unit meets the criteria in RSA 674:58, IV for rental units. - 2.
-Attached Accessory Dwelling Units (AADU's) shall comply with the following additional standards: - A. Upon meeting requirements, the municipality shall allow one AADU per residence in all zoning districts that allow single family dwellings.
-RSA 674:72,I. - B. One AADU shall be allowed without additional requirements for lot size, frontage, space limitations or other controls beyond what would be required for a single family unit. - C. An interior door shall be provided between the principal dwelling unit and the AADU but it need not remain unlocked.
-A common wall is not necessary when entrance is through an attached garage, barn, or heated hallway. - 3.
-Detached Accessory Dwelling Unit (DADU's) shall comply with the following additional standards: - A. For DADU's only, The Zoning Board may use its discretion to require additional lot size in order to meet requirements of this section and section 1 above. - B. A DADU may not be constructed on an existing non-conforming lot. - C. A DADU may not be constructed in the Center Historic District without approval from the Historic District Commission. - D. A DADU must share a common driveway entrance (curb cut) with the primary dwelling and have a separate address. - E. A DADU may exist as a freestanding structure or a unit within or attached to a detached accessory building or be a conversion of an existing detached accessory building. - F. The principal dwelling unit and the DADU shall not be separated in ownership (including by condominium ownership) and title and shall not be separable from the primary dwelling to which it is accessory.
+- B. One ADU is permitted per lot, provided the lot is an existing legal lot of record. - C. Either the primary single family unit or the Accessory Dwelling unit must be owner occupied. - D. At least one parking space must be provided for the Accessory Dwelling Unit and at least two for the Single Family Home. - E. An Accessory Dwelling Unit shall meet all setbacks, height, lot coverage, zoning, fire, building codes, sanitary requirements, and maximum occupancy per bedroom applicable to a single family dwelling and shall require a certificate of occupancy.
+The ADU shall not increase any nonconforming aspect of any existing structure. - F. The Accessory Dwelling Unit shall either be connected to municipal sewer and water, or an onsite well and septic system approved for the total occupancy of all dwelling units. - G. Accessory dwelling units associated with multiple single family dwellings attached to each other, such as townhouses are prohibited. - H. A Detached Accessory Dwelling Unit must share a common driveway entrance (curb cut) with the primary dwelling and have an appropriate E-911 address. - I. Subsequent condominium conveyance of any Accessory Dwelling Unit separate from that of the principal dwelling unit are prohibited, notwithstanding the provisions of RSA 356-B:5. - 2.
+Attached Accessory Dwelling Units shall comply with the following additional standards: - A. Upon meeting requirements, the municipality shall allow one Attached Accessory Dwelling Unit per residence in all zoning districts that allow single family dwellings.
+RSA 674:72,I. - B. One Attached Accessory Dwelling Unit shall be allowed without additional requirements for lot size, frontage, space limitations or other controls beyond what would be required for a single family unit. - C. An interior door shall be provided between the principal dwelling unit and the Attached Accessory Dwelling Unit.
+This interior door need not remain unlocked.
+A common wall is not necessary when entrance is through an attached garage, barn, or heated hallway.